cultureandempire/cultureandempire.github.io/cande.md

 Real communities spread far wider than the websites we visit.
 It was not a Facebook revolution, it was an Internet revolution.
 It is becoming clear to all sides that the primary challenge to the naked villainy of traditional politics is this new on-line society and its activist communities being able to arrange for ‘real time’ events through on-line communications; in other words, being able to organize themselves..

 The real-world protests we see emerging in cities around the world are not random.
 In Rio today and tomorrow in Glasgow, these are not chaotic events driven by local crises or city politics.
 They are the fruits of an unseen global network, like mushrooms emerging through the forest floor.
-For every individual who went to an Occupy Wall Street event, tens of thousands took part on-line, even if their involvement was limited to sharing photos of some event.
+For every individual who went to an Occupy Wall Street event, tens of thousands took part on line, even if their involvement was limited to sharing photos of some event.

 So the challenge for the industrial political elite is how to map and understand these networks, and how to control them or break them.
 Some dream of banning the Internet, yet that would be like switching off the power grid.
 When the Egyptian regime in fact [tried this in 2011](http://gizmodo.com/5746121/how-egypt-turned-off-the-internet), it only intensified protests.
 It did not stop them.